-Long Term Care The importance of Long Term Care insurance has never been clearer.
-The government offers its own Long Term Care policy and you can read about it on page 83 of this Brochure.
+Long Term Care

+The importance of Long Term Care insurance has never been clearer.
+The government offers its own Long Term Care policy and you can read about it on page 83 of this brochure.
 AFSPA offers an excellent policy with group rates.
+This Plan provides benefits for all levels of nursing home care (skilled, intermediate, and custodial), assisted living facility, home health care, adult day care and respite care.
+The underwriter, Mutual of Omaha, is a highly respected pillar of the insurance industry.

+- \$100 daily benefit

+- 5% simple inflation

+- 5 year benefit period

+- · Benefit Increase Option

+- · International coverage

+- Reduced elimination period for home health care

+Drugs labeled for cosmetic indications (Propecia)

-This Plan provides benefits for all levels of nursing home care (skilled, intermediate, custodial), assisted living facility, home health care, adult day care and respite care.
-The underwriter, Mutual of Omaha, is a highly respected pillar of the insurance industry. \$100 daily benefit 5% simple inflation 5 year benefit period Benefit Increase Option International coverage Reduced elimination period for home health care Discount on Non-Covered Prescription You may purchase non-covered (off-plan) prescription drugs at a discount directly from Medco such as: ➤ Dermatologicals (Renova) ➤ Anorexiants ➤ Rx Vitamins Drugs Erectile dysfunction agents You pay 100% of the discounted price.
-You cannot file a claim with us for off-plan prescriptions.
-Call Medco first at 1-800-818-6717 to find out the price of off-plan prescriptions.
-Obtain the prescription from your physician.
-Complete the mail order envelope and enclose your prescription along with your check or credit card number.
+Discount on Non-Covered Prescription Drugs

+You may purchase non-covered (off-plan) prescription drugs at a discount directly from Medco such as:

+- ➤ Dermatologicals (Renova) - ➤ Erectile dysfunction agents - > Anorexiants - > Rx Vitamins - You pay 100% of the discounted price.
+You cannot file a claim with us for off-plan prescriptions. - Call Medco first at 1-800-818-6717 to find out the price of off-plan prescriptions. - Obtain the prescription from your physician. - Complete the mail order envelope and enclose your prescription along with your check or credit card number.
 You must include full payment with your order for prescriptions.

+Term Life Insurance

+- Up to \$300,000 of coverage

+- Includes acts of terrorism or war

+- Includes a living care benefit

+- Includes a dependent education benefit

+Expanded Dental Benefits

+Varied Plans offered:

+- DENTAQUEST (Available in DC/MD/VA only) No claim forms, deductibles, or waiting period for pre-existing conditions - CIGNA Dental National coverage with a choice of a dental HMO or PPO with an out-of-network option - CIGNA International International coverage for overseas members; based on coinsurance at 100%, 80% and 50%; overseas dental referrals; and claims processed in any language and most currencies

+Immediate Benefit Plan

-Term Life Insurance Up to \$300,000 of coverage Includes a living care benefit Includes NEW Dependent Education Benefit Expanded Dental Benefits Varied Plans offered: DENTAQUEST (Available DC/MD/VA Only) - No claim forms, deductibles, or waiting period for pre-existing conditions CIGNA Dental - National coverage with a choice of a dental HMO or PPO with an out-of-network option CIGNA International - International coverage for our overseas members; Based on coinsurance at 100%, 80% and 50%; Overseas dental referrals; Claims processed in any language and most currencies Immediate Benefit Plan This is a \$15,000 life insurance plan (\$7,500 at age 70) to help cover immediate expenses such as mortgage, funeral expenses and other medical costs.
-This benefit is paid to the beneficiary(ies) generally within 2 business days after notification of death is received from your agency.
-See our Web site for eligibility requirements and for online enrollment.
-Long Distance Telephone Services Calling Card and, for those overseas, Callback Service No sign-up fees, no monthly fees, excellent domestic and international rates, and no hidden costs Legal Services A number of firms located in the Washington, D.C. metropolitan area serve our members at special rates Travel Assistance Services Emergency medical evacuation; On-the-spot medical payments; Worldwide medical referrals and medical monitoring; Prescription replacement assistance; Repatriation of remains benefit
+- This is a \$15,000 life insurance plan (\$7,500 at age 70) to help cover some of the immediate expenses such as mortgage, funeral expenses and other medical costs.
+This benefit is paid to the beneficiary(ies) generally within 2 business days after notification of death is received from enrollee's agency. - See our Web site for eligibility requirements and for online enrollment.

+Long Distance Telephone Service

+- Calling Card and, for those overseas, Callback Service - No sign-up fees, no monthly fees - Excellent domestic and international rates and no hidden costs

+Legal Services

+Assistance

+Services

+Travel

+- A number of firms located in the Washington, D.C. metropolitan area serve our members at special rates - Emergency medical evacuation; on-the-spot medical payments; worldwide medical referrals and medical monitoring; prescription replacement assistance; and repatriation of remains benefit - 10% discount for AFSPA members